Chit Thu Wai: Humanitarian and social work

 She is a Myanmar representative in Vietnam for ASEAN, an ambassador for UNICEF, a monthly donor for ‘Children Our Future’ as well as supports two medical students in Myanmar for their expenses.
 She also works as an education Ambassador in Myanmar and supports FED, an education program for children of immigrant workers in Myanmar.

 In 2012, she became a member of Myanmar's Consumer Protection Association.
 In 2013, she was appointed as an ambassador for the Myanmar Disabled People's Organization.
 Also in 2013, she was appointed as a women's ambassador, along with Rebecca Win for Myanmar to raise awareness for gender equality and women's rights.

 Chit Thu Wai has initiated a hygiene awareness program, promoting disease prevention through hand-washing with soap.
 In 2015, she attended to the United Nations General Assembly as a Hand-washing Ambassador from Myanmar to raise awareness of handwashing with soap to help reduce child and newborn mortality.
 At these events, she did galvanise support for the inclusion of handwashing as a hygiene indicator in the Sustainable Development Goals (SDGs) and spread the message about the importance of hand washing.
 Among the events at the UNGA week, the highlight of Chit Thu Wai's role is her attendance and speech at the Unilever Hygiene and Nutrition Luncheon on 27 September.

 She delivered aid in the form of clothing, food, medical supplies and educational materials to the many IDPs at the Wan Wa and Haipa displacement camps, as well as offering moral support and occasional medical advice as needed.
-The International Red Cross and UN organizations including the World Food Program and UNICEF were also on hand, independent of Chit Thu Wai, to offer humanitarian assistance.
+The International Red Cross and UN organizations including the World Food Programme and UNICEF were also on hand, independent of Chit Thu Wai, to offer humanitarian assistance.

 Chit Thu Wai and Lynn Lynn have founded KhitThit Foundation for the celebration of their twin daughters’ birthday on 19 February 2019.
 The purpose of the foundation is to support under 5-year-old children who have congenital heart defects in medical care.
 She is an education ambassador for Myanmar.